Account Information page

 If you are going to use the ability to export personal data to Excel, ensure that you also set up a Member personal data page, as a child page to the My account page, and also configure child grid pages with personal data that can be viewed and exported from the Account Information page.
 Grid pages with personal data must have filters, linked to member fields, so that each member could see and export data, tailored to that member.

-8. On the General tab, in the Subtitle field, you can enter a subtitle that will be displayed on the Delete account tab of the Account Information page.
-For example, you can type a prompt message for the portal member.
+45. in the Delete account page settings, on the General tab, in the Description field, you can enter text that will be displayed on the Delete account tab of the Manage profile page.
+For example: "To request that the portal admin remove your member account, select the button below."

 • Enable - Use this switch to enable or disable the ability of a portal member on the Account Information page to request that the portal admin delete their account.
 The portal admin will see the request in the portal member settings in CMS.

-• Delete button caption - Specifies the caption of the button that will be used by a portal member on the Account Information page on the Delete account tab to request the deletion of their account.
+• Delete button caption - Specifies the caption of the button that will be used by a portal member on the Manage profile page on the Delete account tab to request the deletion of their account.

 • Account deletion warning message title - Specifies the title of the dialog window that will be displayed to the portal member if they request deletion of their member account.